YassinEldeeb/prisma-tgql-types-gen/README.md

 Prisma basically generate each model type definition defined in [`schema.prisma`](https://www.prisma.io/docs/concepts/components/prisma-schema).
 Therefore, it's different from other ORMs so It does not require any additional entry classes or repository layers to model your data.

-However, there are limitations to prisma solution, if you're building GraphQL APIs with TypegraphQL and Prisma you've to write the same types as classes and enums in TypeGraphQL and maintain both of Prisma definitions and TypegraphQL classes and enums to be synced as you iterate over them and that's not very cool in my opinion.
+However, there are limitations to prisma solution, if you're building GraphQL APIs with TypegraphQL and Prisma you've to write the same types as classes and enums in TypeGraphQL and maintain both of Prisma definitions and TypegraphQL classes and enums to be synced as you edit them and that's not very cool in my opinion.

 So I created a Prisma generator to help us with generating all of the TypegraphQL models and enums by introspecting the type definitions in `prisma.schema` file and do all of the work for you, so you don't have to constantly go back and forth between your TypegraphQL class types and `prisma.schema` file when you decide to make changes.